 There’s no question that road crashes have a devastating impact on victims and their families.
 The World Health Organization states that road crashes kill 1.25 million people and injure 20 to 50 million people every year.
 Road crashes also bear a heavy economic cost.
-According to statistics from the Together for Safer Roads’ Expert Panel White Paper “Investing in Road Safety: A Global Imperative for the Private Sector,” crashes come at a cost of USD $518 billion per year to the global economy.
+According to statistics from the our expert panel white paper “Investing in Road Safety: A Global Imperative for the Private Sector,” crashes come at a cost of USD $518 billion per year to the global economy.
 The White Paper outlines these eye-opening statistics on the cost of crashes.

 1. It’s an international problem.

 The cost of road crashes varies in different economies.
 According to the WHO, crashes amount to approximately 1 percent of the gross domestic product (GDP); in middle-income countries the cost is 1.5 percent of the GDP; and in high-income countries the cost is 2 percent of the GDP.
 Some studies even cite costs as high as 3 percent of the GDP (1, 2).
-The TSR White Paper says that the cost of crashes in the developing world often exceeds the amount of payments that those countries receive in financial aid.
+Our white paper found that the cost of crashes in the developing world often exceeds the amount of payments that those countries receive in financial aid.
 It also points out that because of poor reporting and lack of a central data system, we don’t know as much as we’d like about the cost of crashes in many less developed countries.

 2. The effects are pervasive.

-In the United States, motor vehicle crashes cost USD $242 billion per year, according to the TSR report.
+In the United States, motor vehicle crashes cost USD $242 billion per year.
 That breaks down in the following ways:

 - 28 percent property damage;